What exactly are refurbished phones?

 You can’t afford a brand new phone so the idea is getting a less cheap phone that can take care of your basic demands.
 Many of the masses who buy phones have very little or no idea of what they’re buying.
 Sometimes they buy the phone home only for them to find out after unboxing that the phone is refurbished.
-At that instance, they were expecting to buy a brand new phone but ended up with a refurbished one.
-For a mobile consumer who purposely bought a refurbished phone at least, they knew what they were spending their money on.
+At that instance, they were expecting a brand new phone, but ended up with a refurbished one.
+For a mobile consumer who purposely bought a refurbished phone at least, they knew what they were spending their money on from the very moment.

 Manufacturers reputation at stake

 If for some reason I buy an Apple iPhone from T-Mobile on contract and a month later I experience software issue or manufacturing defects, the obvious action will be to return it and acquire a refund or a replacement.
 When the phone gets repaired and returned to the market, it has to be perfect and tested.
 In most instances, it comes out better than when it was first produced.
-For the sake of Apple’s reputation, proper quality control measures have to be adopted to ensure the phones will not encounter such a problem.
+For the sake of Apple’s reputation, proper quality control measures have to be adhered to.
+This ensures the phone will not encounter such a problem in future.

-This’s where most people fail to understand and assume refurbished phones are simply not dependable enough.
+This’s when most people fail to understand and assume refurbished phones are simply not dependable enough.
 The reason is it’s not a brand new phone, but also not a bad one either.
-Sometimes refurbished phones are even more effective than a brand new phone because it has been thoroughly accessed.
+Sometimes refurbished phones are even more effective than a brand new phone.
+Why am I saying that, it has been thoroughly accessed.
 Why not spend less money to have iPhone 11 Pro that can equally perform the same function as the one who paid a high price for it?

 Read also: Huawei Nova 7i features, specs and review.

 Your warranty might not be the same as a brand new phone from the storehouse, but at least it’s reasonable to buy a refurbished phone rather than a used phone.
-My advice is to try to detect out how long your warranty is and if alright, just buy it.
+My advice is, try to find out how long your warranty is and if you’re ok, just buy it.